 Vrdoljak is also the author of official photo archives of the city of Zagreb, Opatija, Rijeka, Lošinj archipelago, Zagreb County, Risnjak and Brijuni national parks, Museum of Apoxyomenos, Franciscan monastery of the City of Cres and the projects "My Piece of Land", "Zagreb Time Machine" and "EDEN" for Croatian national tourist board.

-He has presented his work in hundreds of exhibitions held in Croatia, USA, Canada, Russia, Italy, Lithuania, Poland, Slovakia, Iceland, Denmark, Sweden, Finland, Ireland, Ukraine, Czech Republic, Belgium, Vatican, Latvia, Bulgaria, Montenegro...
+He has presented his work in hundreds of exhibitions held in Croatia, USA, Canada, Russia, Italy, Lithuania, Poland, Slovakia, Iceland, Denmark, Sweden, Finland, Ireland, Ukraine, Czech Republic, Belgium, Greece, Vatican, Latvia, Bulgaria, Montenegro...